skellis46/slipbox/snowden on metadata.md

 _questions & thoughts:_

 - any differentiation between things produced wittingly and unwittingly is fascinating.
 - snowden is talking about particular kinds of (digital) technologies.
-Does the point stand if I were to extend to Kołakowski's technological core of culture [[mythical vs technological core of culture]]
+Does the point stand if I were to extend to Kołakowski's technological core of culture [[mythical vs technological core of culture]]?
+- following on, perhaps this is then useful to differently (or newly) understand metadata in relation to mythical core of culture? useful for #homogenous_body ?

 ---